redux-form/redux-form/README.md

 ### Asynchronous Validation

-Async validation can be achieved by calling an additional function on the function returned by `connectReduxForm()` and passing it an asynchronous function that returns a promise that will resolve to validation errors of the format that the synchronous [validation function](#synchronous-validation) generates.
+Async validation can be achieved by passing in an asynchronous function that returns a Promise that will resolve to validation errors of the format that the synchronous [validation function](#synchronous-validation) generates.
 So this...